rtpg/django-unasyncify/docs/unasync_helpers.rst

+.. _unasync-helpers:

 Unasync Helpers
 ===============

 ``django-unasyncify`` uses a handful of decorators and constants to guide the unasyncification process.

-In order to avoid a runtime dependency on ``django-unasyncify``, the tool will create a file based on (XXX THE SETTING) with defeintions for these decorators and constants.
+In order to avoid a runtime dependency on ``django-unasyncify``, the tool will create a file based on :confval:`unasync_helpers_path` with defeintions for these decorators and constants.

 .. attention::
    You do not need to import these names manually.
 During the unasyncification process, imports for these names will be automatically added.